A Boundary Letter From the Parent to the Addicted Child

-There is no question that implementing boundaries toward a child are much more difficult for we as parents don’t want to come across as uncaring or not supportive.
+There is no question that implementing boundaries toward a child is much more difficult for we as parents don’t want to come across as uncaring or not supportive.
 Yet, is it being supportive if we let our addicted child run rampant over our hearts and soul?
 I don’t think so.
-We are fearful about putting out foot down as we don’t want to be punished or at fault if something happens to them due to a boundary that we now feel is very important to implement.
+We are fearful about putting our foot down, as we don’t want to be punished or at fault if something happens to them due to a boundary that we now feel is very important to implement.

 I have been working with a client who is struggling with the emotional upheaval her daughter is displaying.
-She is afraid to pick up the phone, view an e-mail or text if she sees that it’s from her daughter.
-After a few sessions we composed a letter that she felt comfortable sending.
-I advised her not to e-mail it, text it or call and have a discussion or leave a lengthy message, but to actually write it on real live paper and mail it.
+She is afraid to pick up the phone or view an e-mail or text if she sees that it’s from her daughter.
+After a few sessions, we composed a letter that she felt comfortable sending.
+I advised her not to e-mail it, text it, or call and have a discussion or leave a lengthy message, but to actually write it on real, live paper and mail it.
 Find a comforting card (flowers, dogs, or something along those lines) and place the letter inside of that.
-Sending something is tangible and can be read and reread, stored for the future and not deleted with the touch of a key.
-If her child opts to toss the letter or rip it up than that’s her business, but it’s just a bit tougher to do if it’s on paper.
+Sending something is tangible and can be read and reread, stored for the future, and not deleted with the touch of a key.
+If her child opts to toss the letter or rip it up then that’s her business, but it’s just a bit tougher to do if it’s on paper.

 With her permission, here is what we composed:

 I’m sorry that I’m not a texter as it takes me a long time and I just don’t have that time to give it.
 So here is my letter with my thoughts.

 First and foremost, I love you.
 You are my daughter and a day doesn’t go by that I don’t think of you and hope that you are well.
 It saddens me that our relationship is poor.
 However, with that said, no matter whom I have a relationship with, respect, dignity and honesty comes with that relationship.